JuliaControl/ControlSystems.jl/docs/src/examples/zoh.md

-# Analysis of hybrid continuous-discrete systems
+# Analysis of sampled-data systems
+A sampled-data system contains both continuous-tiem and discrete-time components, such as a continuous-time plant and a discrete-time controller.
+In this example, we will look at how to analyze such systems using the ControlSystems.jl package.
+To learn more about the theory of sampled-data systems, consult the reference mentioned at the end of this page.

-In this example, we analyze the effect of ZoH sampling in continuous time and compare it to the equivalent discrete-time system
+First, we analyze the effect of ZoH sampling in continuous time and compare it to the equivalent discrete-time system

 We will consider a simple second-order system ``P``, which we define in continuous time:
 ```@example zoh